 When will Zostavax® vaccine be introduced?

-It is anticipated that Zostavax® vaccine will be introduced in late 2016.
+Zostavax® vaccine will be introduced in November 2016.

 Why has the MMR vaccine dose two at 3.5 to 4 years been removed?